Japan Business Manager Visa RENEWAL

 Renewing the Business Manager Visa

 Renewing a Business Manager Visa in Japan can be complex.
-Typically issued initially for one year, renewals may be granted for periods of 5, 3, 1 year(s), or shorter durations (4 months or 3 months), depending on your business’s financial stability and overall compliance.
+Typically issued initially for one year, renewals may be granted for periods of 5, 3, 1 year(s), depending on your business’s financial stability and overall compliance (tax and pension payment).

 Generally, the first renewal after the initial year is granted for another 1-year period.
 Subsequent renewal periods (such as a 3-year or 5-year extension) depend heavily on your business’s ongoing financial health and sustainability.